rgommezz/react-native-offline/README.md

 ```

 #### `ConnectivityRenderer`
 React component that accepts a function as children.
 It allows you to decouple your parent component and your child component, managing connectivity state on behalf of the components it is composed with, without making demands on how that state is leveraged by its children.
-Useful for conditionally render different children based on connectivity status.
+Useful for conditionally render different children based on connectivity status. `timeout` and `pingServerUrl` can be provided through props in this case.

 ##### Props
 ```js